 Eating and Drinking in Iceland: What to Know Before You Go

-I’m a sucker from all things breakfast, and Lemon does a body good with its juices, smoothies, coffee, oatmeal and yogurt/granola mixture.
+I’m a sucker from all things breakfast, and Lemon does a body good with its juices, smoothies, coffee, oatmeal, and yogurt/granola mixture.
 For lunch, I like to do quick and easy meals so as not to disrupt my Dora The Explorer mode.
 Icelanders love their hot dogs, and I can vouch for the popular street stand known as Bæjarins Beztu Pylsur.
 They keep it simple and clean, just the way I like it.
-For dinner, ramen usually pulls at my heart strings.
+For dinner, ramen usually pulls at my heartstrings.
 When the recommendation for Ramen Momo came in numerous times from my readers, I knew I had to go.
 T’was delish!

 Bubble Hotel

 The locals call it the ‘5 Million Star Hotel’ and after spending a night here, I know why.
-I was literally living inside my own bubble with only a thin, clear barrier separating me from the trees, wind, wildlife and Northern Lights.
+I was literally living inside my own bubble with only a thin, clear barrier separating me from the trees, wind, wildlife, and Northern Lights.
 Don’t forget that starting in September, the Aurora Borealis come out to play!

-Many visitors book at the Bubble Hotel while on a larger tour through the Golden Circle, but a few bubbles are allocated to ‘accommodation-only’ guests, like me!
+Many visitors book at the Bubble Hotel while on a larger tour through the Golden Circle, but a few bubbles are allocated to accommodation-only guests, like me!
 This is my kind of luxury adventure if I’ve ever seen one – and the definition of glamping.
 Before you ask, yes, a service house with toilets, showers and a kitchen was only a few yards away 🙂

 Beer Spa

-While on the Ring Road, one of my absolute favorite stops was about 30 minutes north of Akureyri (Iceland’s second largest city).
-I visited the Beer Spa, Bjorbodin, a fairytale land with hot tubs on the coast, craft beer on tap and BATH TUBS full of BEER.
+While on the Ring Road, one of my absolute favorite stops was about 30 minutes north of Akureyri (Iceland’s second-largest city).
+I visited the Beer Spa, Bjorbodin, a fairytale land with hot tubs on the coast, craft beer on tap, and BATHTUBS full of BEER.
 I miss it just thinking back on this lovely afternoon.
 It was the perfect way to relax after going nonstop on the Ring Road (the road circling the perimeter of the country).
 After just opening in June of 2017, I felt very lucky to be one of the first to experience (and drink) all it had to offer!

 Myvatn Nature Baths

-Iceland is a volcanic island which contributes to its geothermal activity.
+Iceland is a volcanic island that contributes to its geothermal activity.
 Sure, it has a cold climate most of the year, but to make up for it, Iceland has about 250 geothermal areas producing hundreds of hot springs, affectionately known as ‘hot pots‘ by the locals.

-Myvatn Nature Baths was of my favorite lesser known hot springs.
+Myvatn Nature Baths was of my favorite lesser-known hot springs.
 The reserve is about an hour and a half from Akureyri and in the middle of nature in a pool full of geothermal waters.
 For less than half of what it cost to experience the Blue Lagoon (only $40 USD in summer), I thoroughly enjoyed the tranquility and off-the-beaten-path vibes.

 Love this post!
 I don’t have a Chase card but you sold me here.
 I travel a lot and didn’t know about these perks.
 Thank you!
 Will look into this.